JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 With Compose Multiplatform, you can also share UI code across multiple platforms for maximum code reuse.

-KMP is used in production by organizations of all sizes, from startups to global enterprises.
-Companies like Google, Duolingo, Forbes, Philips, McDonald's, Bolt, H&M, Baidu, Kuaishou, and Bilibili.
-These companies have adopted KMP for its flexibility, native performance, ability to deliver native user experiences, cost efficiency, and support for gradual adoption.
-[Learn more about companies who adopted KMP](case-studies.topic).

 ## Why companies choose KMP

 ### Cost efficiency and faster delivery